PiotrTyrna2108/Reconnity_2.0/ARQ_MIGRATION_SUMMARY.md

    - Updated requirements.txt to use ARQ and httpx
    - Rewrote main.py to use ARQ worker pattern
    - Modified scan functions to be async
-   - Updated reporting functions to use httpx instead of requests
+   - Updated reporting functions to use Redis messaging instead of HTTP callbacks
    - Updated Dockerfile to use ARQ worker

 2. **Masscan Scanner**
    - Updated requirements.txt to use ARQ and httpx
    - Rewrote main.py to use ARQ worker pattern
    - Modified scan functions to be async
-   - Updated reporting functions to use httpx instead of requests
+   - Updated reporting functions to use Redis messaging instead of HTTP callbacks
    - Updated Dockerfile to use ARQ worker

 3. **Nuclei Scanner**
    - Updated requirements.txt to use ARQ and httpx
    - Rewrote main.py to use ARQ worker pattern
    - Modified scan functions to be async
-   - Updated reporting functions to use httpx instead of requests
+   - Updated reporting functions to use Redis messaging instead of HTTP callbacks
    - Updated Dockerfile to use ARQ worker

 ### Docker Configuration